 Therefore, Brickken will offer a hybrid solution where the KYC processes will be completed off-chain (outside the blockchain network); users are manually registered in a whitelist in the protocol’s smart contracts.
 Therefore, no personal data of the user is stored in the blockchain, but its registration will trigger whitelisting, and will pass through the blockchain using smart contracts to accept users who have previously passed their KYC successfully.

 To overcome this challenge, a solution based on the following flow is proposed:

 Brickken’s dApp architecture is modular, based on microservices that connect to each other to facilitate the usage, upgradeability, and maintenance of the protocol.

 BKN, Brickken’s utility token, fuels all the transactions made using the Brickken decentralized protocol:

-A decentralized protocol capable of tokenizing equity providing companies that are migrating to web3 with easy-to-use tools to issue the security/equity token, launch and manage token offerings to raise funds, and manage the capitalization table and investor relations.
+A decentralized protocol capable of tokenizing equity providing companies that are migrating to web3 with easy-to-use tools to issue the security/equity token, launch and manage token offerings to raise funds, and manage the capitalization table and corporate relations.
 All compliant, transparent, and traceable on the Ethereum network.
 Moreover, the decentralized protocol provides to Decentralized Autonomous Organizations (DAO), and tokenized companies adopting the model, compliant governance features to run and manage voting proposals on-chain.

-Brickken’s decentralized protocol creates an on-chain ecosystem of Tokenizers (companies tokenizing equity/asset), Investors (individual/institutional), Experts (individual/entity) who are trained and certified by the Brickken Academy to help the Tokenizers to succeed in their tokenizations.
+Brickken’s decentralized protocol creates an on-chain ecosystem of Tokenizers (companies tokenizing equity/asset), buyers (individual/institutional), Experts (individual/entity) who are trained and certified by the Brickken Academy to help the Tokenizers to succeed in their tokenizations.